huggingface/transformers/docs/source/model_doc/qdqbert.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The QDQBERT model was proposed in `Integer Quantization for Deep Learning Inference: Principles and Empirical Evaluation
+The QDQBERT model can be referenced in `Integer Quantization for Deep Learning Inference: Principles and Empirical Evaluation
 <https://arxiv.org/abs/2004.09602>`__  by Hao Wu, Patrick Judd, Xiaojie Zhang, Mikhail Isaev and Paulius Micikevicius

 The abstract from the paper is the following: